-That example shows the vehicle’s speedometer reading 3 mph lower than the actual travel speed of the car.
+That example shows the vehicle’s speedometer reading 3 mph slower than the actual travel speed of the car.
 That calibration would potentially be helpful in a reckless driving case.

 In cases where your alleged speed falls on a borderline (like 80 mph) or if you truly believe your speedometer doesn’t read correctly, a calibration may be useful for your defense to fight your reckless driving ticket.